Changissnz/nu_merchant_principal/README.md

 believe to be direct control on the matters of the system's application.

-An interesting technique, given the name "<ins>passive-deconfliction scheme</ins>" in this section, is sometimes used by an alliance in their procedural functionings.
+An interesting technique, given the name "<ins>passive- deconfliction scheme</ins>" in this section, is sometimes used by an alliance in their procedural functionings.
+Passive- deconfliction schemes constitute a class of risk-dumping techniques, and could entail harm to specific participants of an alliance's use.
+These schemes are used in settings where there is the notion from the alliance that there is a threat.
+The objective is to guard the most valuable subset of participants in the alliance during this ongoing threat.
+The base move in these schemes determines the best candidate, of an alliance, for each action or agent of this threat.
+The candidate acts in the role of a neutralizer to their assignment in the pairing, and the pairing could be entirely neutralized in its duration of activity.